fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 2) We now start the MEG data acquistion, on Acq.

-3)Again using a separate matlab session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the the MEG console via Parallel Port 1.
+3)Again using a separate MATLAB session we repeatedly send trigger codes of value 4 to a serial port, which -after serial to parallel conversion- in this case was connected the the MEG console via Parallel Port 1.
 The triggers then get recorded on disk (channel UPPT01).

 	clear all;